Our Impact

 Mental Health

-About a third of our intake would benefit from mental health intervention, some of them urgently.
-We have a specialist therapeutic practitioner working one-to-one on specific issues.
+As much as half of our intake would benefit from mental health intervention, some of them urgently.
+We now have two specialist therapeutic practitioners, for working one-to-one with students' specific issues.

 Referrers, families and staff all report significant improvement from these interventions.